New report highlights widespread discrimination faced by trans and gender-diverse Australians

 “Trans and gender-diverse people experience widespread, harmful discrimination and prejudice.
 We must address it.
 We must ensure safety, dignity and equality for everyone in our society,” he said.

-The Commission stated that addressing these issues will require coordinated efforts from government, institutions and the media, with an emphasis on promoting accurate information and inclusive practices.
+The Commission stated that addressing the issues outlined in the report will require coordinated efforts from government, institutions and the media, with an emphasis on promoting accurate information and inclusive practices.

 The full report, Equal Identities, is available here.